Table of Contents

 But still, the government considers THC to be a Schedule 1 controlled substance, keeping it illegal, even though at least 35 states have legalized THC products at the state level.
 In U.S. states where THC is considered a legal substance, it is still illegal federally.
 Federal law ultimately overrules state law.8

 Full spectrum CBD products, on the other hand, are fully legal as long as a lab report confirms that the THC level is below 0.3 percent, which is an arbitrary standard set by Congress.
+And as we've learned with CBD gummies, 0.3% of a gummy that weighs 3 grams is actually 9mg per gummy.
+That means up to 9mg of hemp derived THC is still legal in a gummy that weighs 3 grams.

 Drug Testing: CBD and THC